min read

 Before you finalize next year’s budget, align your assumptions with your company’s headcount plans by market.
 If your New York office is growing by 15%, but your Chicago headcount is flat, your budget should reflect that.
 Even modest headcount changes can materially shift your total pantry spend.

-Pro tip: Start with average consumption per employee per week, then layer in your headcount projections to build a bottoms-up forecast.
+Pro tip: Start with average consumption per employee per week, then layer in your headcount projections to build a bottom-up forecast.

 3. Factor in Return-to-Office Dynamics